MORE About More

 In 1996 my landlady put me in touch with an adult literacy organization, South Canterbury Literacy to utilize my teaching skills and to use up some of the spare hours I now had.
 This was to be a good move, and a way to help others on a voluntary basis while learning and benefiting myself.

 On completing the training, I was offered a job at a local horticulture-training unit, this position lasted 3 years.
-I enjoyed working with the young school leavers and other adults who had slipped through the school system without the 3 R’s.(Reading, wRiting and aRithmetic) I was always looking for ways to help them and encourage them to learn.
+I enjoyed working with the young school leavers and other adults who had slipped through the cracks in the school system without the 3 R’s.(Reading, wRiting and aRithmetic) I was always looking for ways to help them and encourage them to learn.
 Helping them, gave me confidence which in turn boosted theirs, which was good for everyone.

 In 1999 my manager sent me to The Aoraki Polytechnic, to gain a Certificate in Adult Teaching.
 It was through this training that I was able to develop this new times table and memory technique, hence this web site, a new company, a new career and a new purpose in life, a new beginning and best of all Help for all those who struggle with mathematics!!